WIC Nutrition Program

 WIC is open to anyone living in Maine, including migrants working in Maine.
 Applicants can be any of the following:

-- Women who are pregnant, breastfeeding or had a baby in the last six months.
+- Women and birthing parents who are pregnant, breastfeeding, chestfeeding, or had a baby in the last six months.

 - Infants and children up to the age of five, including adopted and foster children.